 - Masala paste - place all the ground masala ingredients in a blender or food processor and blend to a smooth paste Pro tip - soaking the red chilies for 10 minutes will soften them and give a smoother rather than coarse texture to the paste.
 You can deseed the chilies to make them less spicy.

-- To the same pan, add the remaining 1 tbsp of oil and ghee.
+- To the same pan, add the remaining 1 tablespoon of oil and ghee.
 Saute the onions until almost golden brown.
 Add the ginger and garlic and saute for another 2 minutes.
 Then add the chopped tomatoes and cook for 2 minutes more.
-Pro tip - I like to add another 1 tbsp of sugar to the onions to help them get a nice color and flavor but that is optional.
+Pro tip - I like to add another 1 tablespoon of sugar to the onions to help them get a nice color and flavor but that is optional.

 - Next, add the ground masala paste and saute well for at least 2 to 3 minutes until fragrant.